Dr. Geri Katz

 As an active member of the American Association of Feline Practitioners, the American Veterinary Medical Association, and regional veterinary associations, Dr. Katz is continually learning from veterinary specialists regarding various health issues that affect cats.
 “What fulfills me most as a veterinarian,” Dr Katz says, “is building trusting relationships with pet owners, and ensuring that my patients live long, healthy, and comfortable lives.”

-In Dr. Katz’s free time she enjoys spending quality time with her husband and two small children in Trumbull, Connecticut.
-She has recently had to say goodbye to her trusted companion of seventeen years, a wonderful Siamese cat named Kiera.
+In Dr. Katz’s free time she enjoys spending quality time with her husband and two children in Fairfield, Connecticut.
+She also loves to spoil her kitties – Jimmy, Meep, and Jeorge.

 Emilee is our wonderful client care coordinator.
 She will always greet you and your kitties with a smile and make sure you are taken care of from the initial phone call and throughout your experience here.
 Emilee always has a bright and cheery outlook and thoroughly enjoys getting to know our pet parents and their kitties!
 Having studied veterinary science at the University of Connecticut, Emilee has been in the veterinary field for the past 20 years.
 She has worked for multiple small animal hospitals throughout Fairfield and New Haven counties in various capacities from veterinary assisting to administrative and managerial duties.
 Though she is adept at caring for and handling both cats and dogs, Emilee is a true cat lover at heart and always hoped her career would lead her to focusing primarily on cats.
 In her spare time, Emilee enjoys spending time with family and friends.
 She is the proud mom to her four cats – Lena, Miranda,Brenda, and Mr. Butters!